mhaugrud/msumcspy/_sources/Functions/mainfunction.rst

 .. note::

     In order to conditionally execute the ``main`` function, we used a structure called an ``if`` statement to create what is known as selection.
 This topic will be studied in much more detail later.

+.. admonition:: Modify the program

+   1. Type appropriate docstrings for the squareit and cubeit functions.

+   2. Write a unit test for the cubeit function (immediately below the squareit unit test).
+Run to make sure it passes.

+   3. Change the body of the cubeit function: Instead of returning n*n*n,  call squareit and return that value multiplied by n.
+Since this produces the same result as before, the unit test will still pass.